selfnatiq/v3/content/pages/index.md

 ---
-date: July 15, 2021
+date: July 23, 2021
 page: 'index.js'
 path: '/'
 ---

 # Who am I?

-👋 I'm **Natiq**, a Software Developer student based in Switzerland🇨🇭 and currently working for [Swisscom](https://www.swisscom.com).
+👋 I'm **Natiq**, a Software Developer student based in Switzerland 🇨🇭 and currently working for [Swisscom](https://www.swisscom.com).

 😊 I enjoy designing highly interactive user interfaces that enthuse customers and creating scalable, reliable backend solutions, also caring about other parts that are needed for a successful project.